Table of Contents

 The Formation of the Southern Ocean

-The Southern Ocean, encircling Antarctica, is the youngest of the world's oceans.
-It formed around 30-40 million years ago when the Antarctic continent separated from South America and Australia, opening the Drake Passage.
-This allowed the development of the Antarctic Circumpolar Current (ACC), which isolated Antarctica thermally and led to the formation of its massive ice sheets.
-The ACC is the world's largest ocean current and plays a critical role in global climate regulation by connecting the Atlantic, Pacific, and Indian Oceans.
-The National Oceanic and Atmospheric Administration (NOAA) explains how the Southern Ocean's unique circulation influences carbon uptake and marine ecosystems.
+The Southern Ocean, which completely encircles Antarctica, is the youngest of the world’s oceans.
+It formed approximately 30 to 40 million years ago when Antarctica separated from South America and Australia, opening the Drake Passage.
+This breakthrough allowed the development of the Antarctic Circumpolar Current (ACC), a massive ocean current that isolates Antarctica thermally from warmer ocean waters.

 Implications for Marine Life and Ecosystems

 The shifting of continents and ocean basins has had profound effects on the evolution, distribution, and diversity of marine life.
 By altering ocean currents, water temperatures, nutrient availability, and creating physical barriers, continental drift has shaped biogeographic patterns over geological timescales.
-These changes continue to influence modern marine ecosystems.
+These changes continue to influence modern marine ecosystems and biodiversity hotspots.

 Evolution of Marine Species